alienskaterrr/dms1-bloggg/posts/week_six.md

 For audio, I want something reflective of the Nintendo DSi camera soundtrack, or nature sound effects depending on which icon it is, I have not decided yet but plan on skimming the copyright free sound effects available to us through canvas.
+Updating- I have selected some sound effects from Adobe's ambience pack and have now completed my assessment, following the instructions featured in the link from our homework task.